Google is discontinuing the Chromecast…

 14. NOW TV Smart Stick

 The NOW TV Smart Stick is a portable dongle that connects to your TV’s HDMI port and lets you enjoy your NOW subscription on your big screen in HD.
-You can access other streaming apps like YouTube, Disney Plus, RTE Player, and Netflix as well.
+It also allows you to access other streaming apps like YouTube, Disney Plus, RTE Player, and Netflix.
 There’s also a remote that allows you to find your favorite movies and TV shows using your voice.

 Pros: